DataDog/integrations-core/redisdb/README.md

        # password: <PASSWORD>
    ```

-2. If using Redis 6+ and ACLs, ensure that the user has at least `DB  Viewer` permissions at the Database level, and `Cluster Viewer` permissions if operating in a cluster environment.
+2. If using Redis 6+ and ACLs, ensure that the user has at least `DB  Viewer` permissions at the Database level, `Cluster Viewer` permissions if operating in a cluster environment, and `+config|get +info +slowlog|get` ACL rules.
 For more details, see the [documentation][4].

 3. [Restart the Agent][5].